 - Based on TSCTSF policies or the received AF's network timing synchronization status request as described in clause 6.4.2.3 and the time synchronization service the UE has configured, the TSCTSF is responsible for subscribing to network timing synchronization status as described in clause 6.4.2.1 (i.e. to the serving NG-RAN via AMF and if needed to the UPF/NW-TT via SMF or UPF directly).

 - The TSCTSF gathers the status from the network functions and generates the network timing synchronization status report to be forwarded to the UE/DS-TT(s).
-Depending on the time distribution method the UE has configured, the TSCTSF may need to compound a report using the input received from the serving NG-RAN node and the UPF/NW-TT or group the information coming from the NG-RAN node and UPF/NW-TT node into one report to indicate to the UE/DS-TT the performance of the gNB and the UPF/NW-TT related to the 5G clock.
+Depending on the time distribution method the UE has configured, the TSCTSF may need to: a) compound a report using the input received from the serving NG-RAN node and the UPF/NW-TT (i.e., keeping the information per network element separated within the report) or b) group the information coming from the NG-RAN node and UPF/NW-TT node into one report to indicate to the UE/DS-TT the performance of the gNB and the UPF/NW-TT related to the 5G clock.
+For case b), it is up to the TSCTSF to process the reports from NG-RAN and UPF/NW-TT to derive an unified report that describes 5GS network timing synchronization status.
+This unified report may include: accumulated UTC divergence, synchronization state (if common for NG-RAN and UPF/NW-TT), performance/fault management flags, primary source event (either coming from NG-RAN or UPF/NW-TT, a degradation/recovery of the primary source may impact the 5G clock realization at the DS-TT).

-Editor's note: How the TSCTSF can create a single report based on RAN and UPF time synch status and what the report would contain is FFS.